 The Company utilizes FASB ASC Topic No. 260, Earnings per Share.
-Basic loss per share is computed by dividing loss available to common shareholders by the weighted-average number of common shares outstanding.
+Basic loss per share is computed by dividing loss available to common shareholders by the weightedaverage number of common shares outstanding.
 Diluted loss per share is computed similar to basic loss per share except that the denominator is increased to include the number of additional common shares that would have been outstanding if the potential common shares had been issued and if the additional common shares were dilutive.
 Diluted loss per common share reflects the potential dilution that could occur if convertible preferred stock, options and warrants were to be exercised or converted or otherwise resulted in the issuance of Common Stock that then shared in the earnings of the entity.
-The Company has included 7,500,000 stock options, with an exercise price of \$0.0004, in its loss per share calculation for the years ended April 30, 2019 and 2018.
+The Company has included 7,500,000 stock options, with an exercise price of \$0.0004, in its loss per share calculation for the years ended April 30, 2020 and 2019.

-Since the effects of outstanding options, warrants and convertible preferred stock are anti-dilutive in the period presented, shares of Common Stock underlying these instruments have been excluded from the computation of loss per common share.
+Since the effects of other outstanding options, warrants and convertible preferred stock are anti-dilutive in the period presented, shares of Common Stock underlying these instruments have been excluded from the computation of loss per common share.

-The following sets forth the number of shares of Common Stock underlying outstanding convertible preferred stock, options and warrants:
+The following sets forth the number of shares of Common Stock underlying outstanding convertible preferred stock, options and warrants that has been excluded from the fully diluted calculation:

 For the Year Ended April 30,

-2019 2018
+2020 2019

 Series A convertible preferred stock 15,000,000 15,000,000

-Stock options (1) 8,210,000 -
+Stock options (1) 16,175,000 8,210,000

-Warrants 5,584,172 43,000
+Warrants 6,652,135 5,584,172

-28,794,172 15,043,000
+37,827,135 28,794,172